Naval Air Station Whidbey Island: 1960s

 In the first quarter of 1960 a search and rescue (SAR) team was started at NAS Whidbey Island.
 Two Sikorsky HRS-2 helicopters, more commonly referred to as H-19 Chickasaws, were assigned to the SAR team soon to be replaced by two HRS-3's.
 The aircrewmen assigned to SAR were initially told this would be a two-year trial period during which time it would be decided if it would be permanent.
 If it didn't work it would be shut down.
-Today the NAS Whidbey SAR team is considered to be one of the elite rescue teams in the U.S. Navy.

 In early 1965, patrol squadrons began to leave NAS Whidbey; VP-47 transferred to NAS Moffett Field and VP-17 to NAS Barbers Point, Hawaii.
 In July 1969, the patrol community appeared to be reviving with the delivery of the Lockheed P-3 Orion as a replacement for the venerable Lockheed P-2 Neptune, but in September 1969, VP-2 and VP-42 were deactivated.